pyOpenSci/python-package-guide/_sources/tutorials/1-installable-code.md.txt

 1. Within the `src` directory you have a package directory called `pyospackage`.
 Use the name of your package for that directory name.
 This will be the name for importing your package in Python code once installed.
 1. In your package directory, you have an `__init__.py` file and all of your Python modules.
 You will learn more about the `__init__.py` file below.
 1. The `pyproject.toml` file lives at the root directory of your package.
 1. The name of the root directory for the package is **pyospackage** which is the name of the package.
-This is not a requirement but you will often see that the GitHub / GitLab repo and the root directory name are the same as the package name.
+This is not a requirement but you will often see that the GitHub / GitLab repository and the root directory name are the same as the package name.

 ### What is an `__init__.py` file?